diantyapitaloka/Supermarket-Dashboard/README.md

 - Supplier Lead Time & Reliability: This tracks the performance of vendors by measuring the time between order placement and delivery, as well as the accuracy of the shipments.
 It helps management identify which suppliers are causing stockouts or delays in the supply chain.
 - The charts detail the distribution of sales across various product lines, from fresh produce to household goods.
 By analyzing these metrics, management can optimize inventory levels and tailor marketing strategies to consumer preferences.
 - This area aggregates digital receipt ratings, direct feedback surveys, and checkout service complaints to gauge overall shopper sentiment.
 Monitoring these trends helps store managers identify specific service bottlenecks and implement targeted staff retraining.
+- This dashboard element tracks real-time utility usage, refrigeration efficiency, and carbon footprints across all physical properties.
+By isolating high-consumption periods, operations can implement smart eco-modifications to lower overhead costs and meet green corporate goals.

 ![image](https://github.com/diantyapitaloka/Performance-Supermarket/assets/147487436/0421b9ee-888e-47e4-9848-2426fab09091)